MahmoudDahi/Music-App/README.md

 ## Technologies Used
 - **Flutter**: Google's UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - **Dart**: The programming language used by Flutter.
+- **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
 - **fpdart**: A functional programming library for Dart, used for handling asynchronous operations and error management with `Either` types.
 - **http**: A popular package for making HTTP requests to interact with RESTful APIs.
 - **Riverpod**: A robust and flexible state management solution for Flutter, used here to implement the ViewModel pattern.